Three sports extend your life – by up to 10 years - Breaking Latest News

 Badminton players can look forward to around 6.2 extra years.
 And football is also a real wonder weapon with an extended service life of 4.7 years.

-Individual sports such as swimming (3.4 years), jogging (3.2 years) and gymnastics (3.1 years) perform significantly worse than team sports, but still have a positive influence on the length of life.
+Individual sports such as swimming (3.4 years), jogging (3.2 years) and gymnastics (3.1 years) perform significantly worse than team sports, but still have a positive impact on length of life.

 But why is sweating in pairs or in a team so much more effective?